-Schedule I: Map Showing the Relationships Between and Among the Companies in the Group, Its Subsidiaries and Associate Schedule II: Schedule of All Effective Standards and Interpretations under Philippine Financial Reporting Standards Schedule III: Reconciliation of Retained Earnings Available for Dividend Declaration Schedule IV: Financial Ratios
+Schedule I: Map Showing the Relationships Between and Among the Companies in the Group, Its Subsidiaries and Associate Schedule II: Reconciliation of Retained Earnings Available for Dividend Declaration Schedule IV: Financial Ratios

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.